 Best of all, you can taste the delicious oil with freshly baked village bread.

 Our next stop was Yesilyurt, a village founded in 1355, but at first, we had difficulty discerning the houses amongst the foliage.
 The houses have wooden shutters and colorful flowers hanging in swathes around the windows.
 At the highest point in the village, we came across Ongen Country, a hotel built of local stone.
 On the advice of Mehmet Ongen, we set off on a hike through the mountains.
-As we strolled through groves of olive, oak, evergreen oak, fir and pine trees, gathering bunches of bay and thyme, time seemed to slip away unnoticed.
-As Azra Erhat describes in his book Blue Anatolia, Mount Ida is a place rich in poetry and legend.
+As we strolled through groves of olive, oak, evergreen oak, fir, and pine trees, gathering bunches of bay and thyme, time seemed to slip away unnoticed.
+As Azra Erhat describes in her book Blue Anatolia, Mount Ida is a place rich in poetry and legend.
 The massive mountain has several high peaks which pierce the clouds and countless springs bursting from the rock water the lush greenery.
 Paris, a famous mythological hero, grew up here, and it was on the mountain that he fell in love with a nymph named Oinone and that Aphrodite was chosen as the most beautiful woman in the world’s first beauty contest.

 And not all the legends of Kaz Dagi date from antiquity.
 Some date from more recent times, such as the stories of Sarikiz and Hasanboguldu.

 The best place to hear all these tales is the Ethnographic Museum in Tahtakuslar, so we headed there.
 Passing through Altinoluk, the most popular holiday resort in the region, we came to Güre, and from there followed the signposts to Tahtakuslar.
 The Museum, where founder and director Alibey Kudar told us how this small but fascinating museum of Turkmen culture had won a UNESCO award and grant.
 From him, we listened to how, when Sultan Mehmed II was preparing to conquer Istanbul, he ordered ships and stocks to be built from timber growing on Kaz Dagi.
 To fell the timber the Tahtaci Türkmen clan, which at that time was living in the Toros mountains in southern Turkey, was settled here.
-The Turkmen clans preserved many of their former shamanist beliefs, one of which was veneration of the goose (kaz in Turkish), which was regarded as representing purity, sublimity, and proximity to God.
+The Turkmen clans preserved many of their former shamanist beliefs, one of which was the veneration of the goose (kaz in Turkish), which was regarded as representing purity, sublimity, and proximity to God.
 Since they held Mount Ida to be sacred, the Türkmen people called it Kaz Dagi or Goose Mountain.

-We expected that the story of Hasanboguldu would be a romantic and ancient tale of love, and we were surprised to hear that the name, meaning Hasan Drowned, refers to a tragic incident which took place only 80 or 90 years ago.
+We expected that the story of Hasanboguldu would be a romantic and ancient tale of love, and we were surprised to hear that the name, meaning Hasan Drowned, refers to a tragic incident that took place only 80 or 90 years ago.
 Two boys were playing on the rocks above the pool, and one of them, Hasan, lost his balance, fell into the water and drowned.

 From Gure, which is famous for its thermal springs, we drove on past Akcay, a pleasant seaside town, and turned left at the signpost to Zeytinli.
 This road took us through the village of Beyoba to Sutuven Falls, which plunges 17 meters into a deep pool.
 The area around is an attractive picnic area with wooden tables, where families were enjoying their vine leaf dolmas and grilled meat.